migueravila/CleanDmenu/README.md

 1. Clone this repo with `git clone https://github.com/MiguelRAvila/CleanDmenu.git`
 2. Run `cd CleanDmenu`
 3. Run `sudo make install`
-4. Now you can run it with `cldmenu_run` (you can use `-l 15` flag for the list style with 15 elements)
+4. Now you can run it with `dmenu_run` (you can use `-l 15` flag for the list style with 15 elements)
 5. ENJOY! 🚀

-> In other to not interfer with the dmenu utility, the program will run with `cldmenu` in stead of `dmenu`.
+> This script will replace your actual dmenu build.
+Make all the backups you need

 ### Customization